Data-light Uncertainty Set Merging with Admissibility: Introduction

-In this paper, we develop a SAT procedure (\textbf{S}ynthetics, \textbf{A}ggregation, and \textbf{T}est inversion) for merging uncertainty sets.
-We first propose a novel class of synthetic test statistics that depend solely on the initial uncertainty sets and their associated uncertainty levels, aimed at mimicking the true, underlying unknown statistics used to construct the initial sets.
-These test statistics are then aggregated from multiple studies based on some appropriate aggregation functions.
-Finally, we derive the merged uncertainty set based on the test inversion of the aggregated synthetic statistics.
-We investigate the theoretical properties of this procedure, including finite-sample coverage probability and asymptotic size of the merged set, and provide numerical explorations to support our findings.
+In this paper, we develop a novel data-light procedure which we term Synthetics, Aggregation, and Test inversion (SAT).
+The core of the SAT framework is to convert the problem of merging sets into a more tractable statistical problem of aggregating evidence.
+This is achieved in three steps.
+First, we construct novel synthetic test statistics, such as e-values or p-values, that depend solely on the initial uncertainty sets and their coverage levels.
+These statistics are designed to mimic the true, underlying unknown statistics used to construct the initial sets.
+Second, these synthetic test statistics are merged from the multiple input sets.
+Finally, the merged uncertainty set is derived through the test inversion of the aggregated synthetic statistic.
+A schematic overview of the SAT procedure is given in Figure~\ref{fig:sat_schematic_candidate}.

-The SAT procedure is data-light and requires minimal assumptions, making it broadly applicable across various fields.
-Our proposal offers several novel and valuable contributions.
-First, we establish a comprehensive framework for merging uncertainty sets by leveraging the duality between hypothesis testing and set estimation.
-This approach converts the problem of merging sets into the aggregation of test statistics, allowing it to effectively handle arbitrarily dependent scenarios.
-Second, we propose novel ``\emph{Synthetic Statistics}'' that mimic the behavior of the underlying unknown ``oracle test statistics'' from the initial uncertainty sets.
-This method relies solely on the initial sets and their coverage levels, eliminating the need for raw data and making it applicable to a broad spectrum of scientific problems.
-Third, our proposal is adaptive to any user-specified initial uncertainty sets with possibly varying coverage levels.
-Finally, we provide a finite-sample theoretical coverage guarantee to validate our proposed method, without any model assumptions.